 This clear 16 oz. bottle and hose is the safest way to test of clean your older gas and diesel injectors by not having to breathe the harmful fumes produced by the fine mist spray.
 NOTE: This only works for mechanical fuel injectors.
 It is not intended for electrically operated fuel injectors.

-The FLOW pressure method of checking and adjusting injection pump timing does not require a separate pressure tank.
+The FLOW or low pressure method of checking and adjusting injection pump timing does not require a separate pressure tank.
 With this method you use the hand primer pump to pump up pressure in the injection pump to get fuel to flow out of the half round drip tube included in this kit.

 Complete new assembly with standard bulb installed.
 If you need 2 just change the quantity in your shopping cart